All Episodes

 All 970 tweets about Donald Trump are anti-Donald Trump.

-Here we sit today in this hearing with the ghost of Christmas past because the chairman of the committee has gone to the speaker of the House and sought permission to open an impeachment inquiry.
+Here we sit today in this hearing with the ghost of Christmas past because the chairman of the committee has gone to the Speaker of the House and sought permission to open an impeachment inquiry.

-But she has said no, you are functionally here as a prop because they can't impeach President Trump because 70% of Democrats want something that 60% of Americans don't.
+But she has said, no, you are functionally here as a prop because they can't impeach President Trump because 70% of Democrats want something that 60% of Americans don't.

 This is really significant.

-What Boyd's letter last night, and you couple it together with the statements of the attorney general.
+What Boyd's letter last night, and you couple it together with the statements of the Attorney General.

 These guys have no idea what is about to hit them and how exposed they're going to be.

-See, Sean, even more so, I think what your show is doing on TV at night and here all day long.
+Even more so, I think what your show is doing on TV at night and here all day long.

 You know, it's like what you were just saying with all day long with Jeff and Kaylee.